team-friendo/signalboost/README.md

 #### Configure .env

 You will need to provide your own values for credentials listed in `.env`.
-You should replace the values in `%TEMPLATE_STRINGS` with your own values from the System and Service Requirements section above as well as the static IP address of your production host server.
+You should replace the values in `%TEMPLATE_STRINGS` with your own values from the System and Service Requirements section above as well as the static IP address of your production server.

 For production deploy only these need to be set...